Have a question?

 Q. Where will my sponsorship money go?

-Q. Am I committed to raising the required fundraising amounts for TH?
+Q. Am I committed to raising the required fundraising amounts for Thames Hospice?

-We do ask riders to raise the full amounts required because the profits from the event are critical to allowing TH to provide the care and services.
+We do ask riders to raise the full amounts required because the profits from the event are critical to allowing Thames Hospice to provide the care and services.
 If in exceptional cases a rider is struggling to reach the required fundraising, please just get in touch to let us know.
 Remember that by sending reminders to friends colleagues family etc before and after your rides with pictures of your training and the ride itself will really help.
-Riders also fuind that significant sponsorship comes in after the event if you contact people to let them know you have completed the challenge
+Riders also fund that significant sponsorship comes in after the event if you contact people to let them know you have completed the challenge.

 Q. Can I bring my own bike?